lindenb/jvarkit/docs/CompareBams.md

       distance tolerance between two alignments
       Default: 10
     -h, --help
-      print help and exits
+      print help and exit
     -Q, --mapq
       min MAPQ
       Default: 0
-    -maxRecordsInRam, --maxRecordsInRam
+    --maxRecordsInRam
-      Max records in RAM
+      When writing  files that need to be sorted, this will specify the number of records stored in RAM before spilling to disk.
+Increasing this number reduces the number of file  handles needed to sort a file, and increases the amount of RAM needed
       Default: 50000
     -o, --output
       Output file.
 Optional .
 Default: stdout